Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 }
 ```

-The policy shown above mitigates the data exfiltration risk for managed virtual networks of Data Factory, by denying private endpoints that are linked to services that are hosted outside the subscription of the data factory.
-With Enterprise-Scale analytics it is expected that private endpoints will also be created to services that are hosted outside of the subscription of the Data Factory.
-Therefore, this policy can also be changed to allow a connection to services hosted in a set of subscriptions by adding a parameter of type List and by using the "notIn": "[parameters('allowedSubscriptions')]" construct.
-This change is recommended for the data platform scope inside the tenant.
+The policy shown above denies managed private endpoints that are linked to services that are hosted outside the subscription of the data factory.
+This policy can be changed to allow connections to services hosted in a set of subscriptions by adding a parameter of type List and by using the "notIn": "[parameters('allowedSubscriptions')]" construct.
+This change is recommended for the data platform scope inside the tenant or environments where services with managed virtual networks and managed private endpoints are extensively used.

 It is recommended to assign the policy shown above to the top-level management group and use exemptions where required.
 For the data platform, it is recommended to make the changes mentioned above and assign the policy to the set of data platform subscriptions.

 ### Azure Synapse

-Azure Synapse also uses managed virtual networks and therefore a similar policy to the one proposed for Data Factory must be applied to cover Scenario A. Azure Synapse does not provide a policy alias for managed private endpoints, but introduced a data exfiltration feature, which can be enforced for workspaces via the following policy:
+Azure Synapse also uses managed virtual networks and therefore a similar policy to the one proposed for Data Factory must be applied to cover Scenario 1.
+Azure Synapse does not provide a policy alias for managed private endpoints, but introduced a data exfiltration prevention feature, which can be enforced for workspaces via the following policy:

 ```json
 "if": {